zero-meta/EasyClangComplete/README.md

 If you are an experienced python developer and find that something in my code sucks completely - **DO** tell me.
 Python is not my main language and I am always willing to learn.

+Some functionality is there only because of the help of the following users:

+- @Ventero for fixing `libclang` search on OSX
+- @riazanovskiy for hints on `clang-3.8`

 ## Tests ##
 I have tried to cover most crucial functionality with unit tests using